Towards Understanding Adversarial Robustness of Optical Flow Networks: Adversarial Patch Attacks

-In this section we briefly discuss background work on patch-based adversarial attacks on optical flow and robustness of existing optical flow approaches towards such attacks.

-\paragraph{Adversarial patch.} Ranjan~\etal~\cite{ranjan2019attacking} proposed attacking the network by pasting a patch $p$ of resolution $h\times w$ onto the image frames $(I_{t},I_{t+1})\in\mathcal{I}$ of resolution $H\times W$ at the same location, rotation and scaling.
-To determine the optimal patch, they minimize the cosine similarity between the unattacked flow $(u,v)$ and the attacked one $(\Tilde{u},\Tilde{v})$ computed with flow network $F$.
-More formally, they optimize
+\textbf{Adversarial patch.} Ranjan~\etal~\cite{ranjan2019attacking} proposed attacking flow networks by pasting a patch $p$ of resolution $h\!\times\!w$ onto the image frames $(I_{t},I_{t+1})\in\mathcal{I}$ of resolution $H\times W$ at the same location, rotation, and scaling.
+To craft an adversarial patch for flow network $F$, they minimized the cosine similarity between the unattacked flow $(u,v)$ and the attacked one $(\Tilde{u},\Tilde{v})$.
+More formally, they optimized

-where they randomly sample the location $l\in\mathcal{L}$ and affine transformations $\delta\in\mathcal{T}$, \ie, rotation and scaling, to generalize better to a real world setting.
+where they randomly sample the location $l\in\mathcal{L}$ and affine transformations $\delta\in\mathcal{T}$, \ie, rotation and scaling, to generalize better to a real-world setting.